linhnguyn846/Exercise6/README.md

 To run test project, simply right-click on ItemsInCart.xml and select "Run" To run test project ,right-click on TestNGRunner and select "Run"

-Typing this line to terminal mvn --settings ./maven/config/settings.xml test -Dtestsuite=ItemsInCart
+Typing this line to terminal mvn --settings ./maven/config/settings.xml test -Dtestsuite=CartTest

 Please ensure that you added the required code to the pom.xml file